galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 As you can see, the learned trajectory path is just a line connecting the clusters.
 However, there are some important points to understand here.
 > If the resolution of the clusters is high, then the trajectory path will be very meticulous, strongly branched and curved.
 There's a danger here that we might start seeing things that don't really exist.
 > You can set an option to learn a single tree structure for all the partitions or use the partitions calculated when clustering and identify disjoint graphs in each.
 To make the right decision, you have to understand how/if the partitions are related and what would make more biolgical sense.
 In our case, we were only interested in a big partition containing all the cells and we ignored the small 'dot' classified as another partition.
-Hence, we didn't want to make connections between those partitions via trajectory path.
 > There are many trajectory patterns: linear, cycle, bifurcation, tree and so on.
 Those patterns might correspond to various biological processes: transition events for different phases, cell cycle, cell differentiation.
 Therefore, branching points are quite important on the trajectory path.
-You can always plot them, checking the right box in {% tool Monocle3 plotCells %}.
+You can always plot them, {% icon history-share %} checking the correct box in {% tool Monocle3 plotCells %}.

 ![learned graph](../../images/scrna-casestudy-monocle/learned_trajectory.png "Learned trajectory path")